dictionaria/pydictionaria/docs/intro-commandline.md

 command-line.
 And many of them have asked questions on-line, answered questions on-line, written blog-posts, etc.  So whenever you're faced with a problem, no matter how stupid you think your question might be, don't be shy to type it into your search engine of choice.
+You're unlikely to be the first.